munozrc/design-comparison/README.md

-# design-comparison
+# Design Comparison

 It allows you to compare your relationship with the designs in desktop and mobile view.
-Made in vanilla-ts
+Made in `vanilla-ts`